-This LSU Alumni Affinity Chapter Series spotlight is on the LSU Alumni Bat Girls Chapter.
-Learn more about this special group and how they stay...
+This LSU Alumni Affinity Chapter Series spotlight is on the LSU Alumni MBA Chapter and LSU Alumni RNR Chapter.
+Learn more about these special groups...

 Affinity Chapter Series: A.P.
 Tureaud Sr. Black Alumni